Achieving Business Growth by Sharing Ideas and Solving Problems

 An editorial calendar is simply a plan that allows you to develop your business content and schedule it across all of your social media accounts.
 Teams typically work with editorial calendars because it helps them manage multiple pieces of content and varying roles and responsibilities.

-- how frequently she will publish content
+• how frequently you will publish content

 Step 6 Develop, edit, publish and promote